jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 While ascending or descending, switch directions at will to prevent boredom and make little melodic phrases.
 This may reveal tunes from melodies long buried in deep memories.
-It can be surprising how many classical, folk, cultural, and religious traditional songs consist largely of snippets of scales.
+It can be surprising how many popular, classical, folk, and religious traditional songs consist largely of snippets of scales.